nickdtaylor1993/blue-dream-ui/README.md

-# Atom Dark UI theme
+# Atom Blue Dream UI

-Default dark UI theme for Atom.
+Theme for those who like the color blue.

 This theme is installed by default with Atom and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the